 Flood- and tornado-based exposure metrics

 To identify flood- and tornado-based tropical cyclone exposures in US counties, we matched storm tracks with event listings from the National Oceanic and Atmospheric Administration (NOAA)’s Storm Event Database (NOAA NCEI 2020).
+Events are included in this database based on reports from National Weather Service personnel and other sources.
 While this database has recorded storm data, particularly tornadoes, since 1950, its coverage changed substantially in 1996 to cover more types of storm events, including flood events (NOAA NCEI 2020).
 We therefore only considered flood metrics of tropical cyclone exposure for storms in 1996 and later.

 For each tropical cyclone, we identified all events with event types related to flooding (“Flood,” “Flash Flood,” “Coastal Flood”) or tornadoes (“Tornado”) with a start date within a five-day window centered on the date of the tropical cyclone’s closest approach to the county (Anderson et al. 2020a).
 To exclude events that started near in time to the storm but far from the storm’s track, and so were likely unrelated to the storm, we excluded any events that occurred ≥500 km from the tropical cyclone’s track.
 “Flood,” “Flash Flood,” and “Tornado” events in this database were reported by county Federal Information Processing Standard (FIPS) code and so could be directly linked to counties.
 “Coastal Flood” events were reported by forecast zone; for these, the event was matched to the appropriate county if possible using regular expression matching of listed county names (Anderson and Chen 2019).

-The tornado observations from this dataset form a traditional tornado event database for the US, and so we did not further validate the tornado event data.
+The tornado observations from this dataset—along with the derived version of the data avail- able through the Storm Prediction Center’s National Tornado Database (NOAA/National Weather Service 2020)—are the official tornado event for the US.
+There are no other collections of tornado data comparable in temporal or geographic scope, and so we did not further validate the tornado event data.
 It is difficult to characterize flooding at the county level because flooding can be very localized and can be triggered by a variety of causes.
 To investigate the extent to which the NOAA flood event listings capture extremes that might be identified with other flooding data sources, we investigated a sample of study counties, comparing the flood event data during tropical storms with streamflow measurements at US Geological Survey county streamflow gages (USGS 2020; Lammers and Anderson 2017; Hirsch and De Cicco 2015).
 We considered nine study counties, selecting counties geographically spread through storm-prone areas of the eastern US and with at least one streamflow gage reporting data during all events.
 The sample counties were: Baltimore County, MD; Bergen County, NJ; Escambia County, FL; Fairfield County, CT; Fulton County, GA; Harris County, TX; Mobile County, AL; Montgomery County, PA; and Wake County, NC.